A Holistic Nurse’s Guide to Creating a Healing Space at Home

 Water is receptive.
 It carries what it is given.

-Whether one understands this scientifically or not, there is something felt when care is offered in this way.
+Whether one understands this scientifically or not, there is something felt when prayer is offered in this way.

 It is not about doing more.
 It is about infusing what is already being done with presence.